AmyLei96/chemicals-in-cosmetics/README.md

 - cscopendata_clean.csv: cleaned dataset

 ## Analysis and Visualization
-Further wrangling, aggregation, analysis, and visualization is done in Tableau and can be found on [Tableau Public]().
+Further data wrangling, analysis, and visualization is done in Tableau and can be found on [Tableau Public]().